 Essentially, kratom’s properties may help to alleviate numerous ailments, but this plant can also serve as a nootropic supplement.

 Only time will tell what other uses for kratom there are.

 It’s crucial to get your kratom dosage right.

 As we’ve just seen, the effects of the kratom plant are highly dependent on dosage.
-If you want to make the best out of your kratom experience, then choose the proper dosage for the job.
+If you want to make the best of your kratom experience, choose the proper dosage for the job.